Frequently Asked Questions - 2026

 Can I skip or test out of courses I took at St Michael’s?

-No. That may be something that will be possible in future conferences, but for now, we are getting started with basic courses, which will also serve as a good refresher for former Michaelites.
+No. We all are getting started on the same page as a community with the basic courses, which will also serve as a good refresher for former Michaelites.

 Are attendance at worship and at classes mandatory?